appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2018-09-24-working-with-decision.md

 In Business, you may not have time for redundant data or data which is of no use to the business.
 Your Business can be Country specific or certain sets of customer specific and therefore you may not require data which are not oriented to you business.
 Therefore, in such case you may need to deal with data that are redundant.

-APPSeCONNECT Process Flow is enabled with a decision node that will not execute the data that does not fulfills your decision criteria.
-The below image will help you design a process flow with the Decision Node.
+APPSeCONNECT processflow is enabled with a decision node that will not execute the data that does not fulfills your decision criteria.
+The below image will help you design a processflow with the Decision Node.

 ![PFdecision1](\staticfiles\processflow\media\pfdecision1.PNG)